Bruce Arnold (author)

 In 1983 it emerged that his telephone had been bugged by Charles Haughey in the Irish phone tapping scandal.
 He and the other bugged journalists were considered to have "anti-national" views.

 Early life

-Arnold was educated at Kingham Hill School and at Trinity College, Dublin, where he studied modern languages.
+Arnold was educated at Kingham Hill School and at Trinity College, Dublin, where he graduated with a degree in modern languages (English and French) in 1960.
 His wife Mavis Arnold (née Ysabel Mavis Cleave) was also a journalist.
-Arnold's older brother Guy Arnold is also an author, largely on African politics.
+They had two children, a son and a daughter.
+Arnold's older brother Guy Arnold was also an author, largely on African politics.

 Journalism

-Arnold has worked for the main Irish newspapers based in Dublin – The Irish Times from 1965; The Irish Press and the Sunday Independent.
+Arnold worked for the main Irish newspapers based in Dublin – The Irish Times from 1965; The Irish Press and the Sunday Independent.
 He also acted as Dublin correspondent of The Guardian.
-He has edited Hibernia and the Dublin Magazine (1962–68; formerly The Dubliner).
+He edited Hibernia and the Dublin Magazine (1962–68; formerly The Dubliner).

+Death

+Arnold died of pneumonia in the Glenageary area of Dublin, on 2 May 2024, at the age of 87.